Calotes jerdoni: Distribution and habitat

-Habit and habitat

 Terrestrial & arboreal; diurnal; found in many types of forested land.
 Prefers dense and bushy hill forest.
 A skillful and an adept climber, it moves over trees and bushes rather swiftly.
 It is active during the day time.

 Diet

 Insectivorous; feeds largely on insects but at times bird-eggs, nestlings, and frogs too are eaten up.

 Reproduction

 Oviparous; breeding season begins around April when males develop bright coloration in the forebody and begin to chase females.
 Female digs a small hollow in soft earth and lays 11-23 eggs in it for incubation and safety.

-Uses

-No known practical uses.
-Play rolls in ecosystem by eating various types of insects and otherwise.

 Threat to humans

 Non-venomous and completely harmless to humans.